starkinfra/sdk-dotnet/README.md

 Console.Write(log);
 ```

-## Credit Preview
+### Create CreditPreviews

-You can preview different types of credits before creating them (Currently we only have CreditNote previews):
+You can preview a credit operation before creating them (Currently we only have CreditNote / CCB previews):

-### Create CreditNotePreviews

-You can preview CreditNotes before the creation CCB contracts:

 ```c#
 using System;